 Yellowing leaves or black stems: indicates plant is over-watered.

 The Philodendron Birkin needs clean leaves to photosynthesis in order to feed itself.
-Regularly wipe your plants leaves with a damp soft cloth or give it a full shower every now and again to remove any dust that has accumulated.
+Regularly wipe your plants leaves with a damp soft cloth to remove any dust that has accumulated.